callumstew/ubuild-jekyll/index.md

 - template: full-width-media-element
   block: media-1
   caption: ""
-  image: '/uploads/2020/04/01/affiliations.png'
+  image: '/uploads/2020/04/01/affiliations2.png'
 - template: 3-column-text
   block: three-column-1
   col_1:
-    headline: You'll be helping to answer...
+    headline: You'll be helping to answer
     content: 'How contagious the virus is and how different social distancing measures affect the transmission rate.'
   col_2:
     headline: Psychological impact